distributedlife/difficulty/terminology.md

 This doesn’t mean that physical skills cannot be improved.
 All athletes work very hard to become as good as they are.
 All this means that when you’re designing a game that relies on these skills you need to consider how this influences which players are going to win will be better.

 It also means that in order for one player to become better at a game, they need to put in training to become stronger, or faster or more coordinated.
-Those who can'tdon’t have the inclination or the time to do this will be less likelydisinclined to play your game.
+Those who don’t have the inclination or the time to do this will be less likely to play your game.

 This is the goal of this book.
 To help you identify who will be good at your game and to help you tailor the game for those players.
 Or, if you want to design your game for people you don’t normally design games for.